 You can do either in a day trip or if time allows make the most of your trip and spend a night.

 Follow in the footsteps of Oxford’s most famous alumni including Lewis Carroll, Bill Clinton and TS Eliot, as you explore the home of the worlds oldest speaking English school and enjoy a peaceful walk through captivating college courtyards and cobbled lanes.
-See the Bodleian Library, one of the oldest libraries in Europe.
+See the Bodleian LibraryOpens external site in a new window, one of the oldest libraries in Europe.
 The unspoilt narrow alleys and ancient squares of this naturally beautiful town will definitely capture your imagination.
 A treat for 'Harry Potter' fans of all ages, Christ Church was used as one of the major locations in the magical films.

 If you've dreamed of visiting quintessential England, the Cotswolds is where you'll likely find it.
 Think dry stone walls and undulating countryside.
 And quaint villages filled with old-world churches, tempting inns and ancient woodlands.
 No matter the season, there are festivals to celebrate, gardens to explore, cream teas to indulge and so much more.